 - Containers may be placed at the curb in front of each dwelling according to the following schedule:

-- Personal belongings cannot be stored outside of a principle or accessory structure, or in a manner that causes a nuisance to other properties.
+- Personal belongings cannot be stored outside of a principal or accessory structure, or in a manner that causes a nuisance to other properties.

-- Inoperable or unlicensed vehicles on a residential property must be stored in an enclosed structure.
+- Inoperable or unlicensed vehicles on residential property must be stored in an enclosed structure.